 Those who benefited from the redemption of Christ through His blood are none other than the members of the Church Of Christ: “Take heed therefore to yourselves and to all the flock over which the Holy Spirit has appointed you overseers, to feed the church of Christ which he has purchased with his blood” (Acts 20:28 Lamsa Translation).
 Therefore, the Church Of Christ is God’s nation in the Christian era.

-Again, it cannot be said that the Church Of Christ is of God and of Christ because of the small number of members.
+Again, it cannot be said that the Church Of Christ is not of God and of Christ because of the small number of members.
 The Bible testifies that this Church started as a “little flock” (Luke 12:32 NKJV).
 Christ appeared to “more than 500” brethren before His ascension to heaven (I Cor.
 15:4-6 NIV), while according to an article published by the Population Reference Bureau (PRB), How Many People Have Ever Lived On Earth, the world’s population at the onset of the Christian era was approximately 300 million.

 But, just like what happened to ancient Israel, the first-century Church Of Christ was not able to remain as God’s chosen people.
 Many of the disciples then were deceived by the false prophets.
 On the other hand, those who stayed true in the faith were put to death (Matt.
 24:4, 9, 11; Acts 20:29-30).